rfit/Oko/README.md

 Welcome to Oko!
 This project is used for Roskilde Festival.
 It's helping tracking the amount of organic food and brevages for merchants and the entire festival.

-It replaces the [https://www.oekologisk-spisemaerke.dk/media/1104/organic-accounting-sheet.xls](Organic Accounting Sheet).
+It replaces the [Organic Accounting Sheet](https://www.oekologisk-spisemaerke.dk/media/1104/organic-accounting-sheet.xls).
 A excel sheet, with an app that work on most devices - it also makes it possible to keep an overview of all the merchants on the festival, so we can reach out to ones below the threshold.

 Read more about the labeling here: [The Organic Cuisine Label](https://www.oekologisk-spisemaerke.dk/horeca-en)